Authorize Client Session

 Endpoint

-POST https://api.layercode.com/v1/pipelines/authorize_session
+POST https://api.layercode.com/v1/agents/web/authorize_session

 Headers